IOC pledges $10 million to anti-doping fight

 “It is ridiculous that an organization with the status of a global regulator has a budget of less than $40 million,” Banka said.
 “An average football club has a bigger budget.”

+“We need to convince our biggest partners that if you’re a sponsor of sport, you should be a sponsor of clean sport.”

-Half of WADA’s budget comes from the Olympic movement, and the IOC’s injection of another $10 million contribution is significant.
+Half of WADA’s budget of about $40 million a year comes from the Olympic movement, and the IOC’s injection of another $10 million contribution is significant.

 It has already reanalyzed hundreds of samples from the Beijing and London Olympics that have resulted in at least 123 positive tests.
 Bach said it will cost about $5 million to build similar storage for pre-test samples.